xiangzhennan/shitcode-web/portfolio/Evaluation/README.md

 Good thing about user acceptance testing for our website is all our classmates of MSc computer science program can be a member of potential user.
 They have learnt some basic knowledge and skills about coding but are not professional enough or experienced enough, very close to target user of this website.

 We introduced user testing in each cycle of our sprints.
 But the first several sprints only involved small-scale tests which focused on our key users.
 Check user stories of each sprint for detail.
 The massive user acceptance test was taken on 23rd April onwards.
-Two stages were set for that, cognitive walk-through and user questionnaire.
+Three stages were set for the testing, which are cognitive walk-through, questionnaire design and feedback analysis.

 <a name="_3.1"></a>
 ### - Cognitive walk-through
 First, we want the user to do what is called cognitive walk-through.
 In this stage, users are given no guidance for exploring the whole website so they will have to read the sentences on the page and try any buttons they can see.
 In this way, we can get useful feedbacks about how well we designed the UX.

 <a name="_3.2"></a>
-### - Design questionnaire
+### - Questionnaire design
 Second, we want users to comment on the real content of the website.
 In our case, it is how they feel about the importance of code quality after playing the quiz game.
 An online survey of four multiple-choice questions is designed to collect advice as well as complaints, in order to help us understand and analyze feedback from users.